borgbackup/borg/docs/quickstart.rst

 If you want to back up files of other users or the operating system, running borg as root likely will be required (otherwise you get `Permission denied` errors).
-If you only back up your own files, run it as your normal user (no root).
+If you only back up your own files, run it as your normal user (i.e. not root).

 For a local repository always use the same user to invoke borg.